zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 is the foundation of API ML multi-domain Identity Federation.
 The JWT Access Token obtained from the OIDC/IDP can be then used to authenticate the user (and authorize the client application) and allow access to mainframe resources through the API ML GW.

 ## Authentication Flow
-The following diagram describes the interactions between the participants in the OIDC authentication process with API ML GW.
+The following diagram describes the interactions between the participants of the OIDC based API ML authentication process.

 <img src={require("../../images/api-mediation/apiml-oidc-auth-seq.png").default} alt="APIML OIDC Workflow" width="700"/>

-When the User wants to access mainframe resources or services using the client application without a valid authentication / access token, the client redirects the User agent to the login end-point of the distributed OIDC provider.
-The user is asked to provide their valid credentials in form of authentication factors.
+* When the User wants to access mainframe resources or services using the client application without a valid authentication / access token, the client redirects the User agent to the login end-point of the distributed OIDC provider.
+* The user is asked to provide their valid credentials (authentication factors).
-After successful validation of all authentication factors, the OIDC provider would grant the Client an access token.
+* After successful validation of all authentication factors, the OIDC provider grants the Client an access token.
-The client then can request from API ML GW the needed mainframe resources presenting the access token in the request.
+* The client then can request from API ML GW the needed mainframe resources presenting the access token in the request.
-The GW validates the distributed access token at the OIDC provider's /introspection end-point and in case of success, caches the outcome for a short time.
+* The GW validates the access token at the OIDC provider's /introspection end-point and in case of success, caches the outcome for a short time.
-In subsequent calls with the same token, the GW reuses the cached validation outcome.
+* In subsequent calls with the same token, the GW reuses the cached validation outcome.
 This helps to save round trips to the OIDC /introspection end-point for a short interval of time, when the client needs to access multiple resources in a row to complete a unit of work.
 The caching interval is configurable with a sensible default.
-The API ML GW fetches  the distributed user identity from the distributed access token and maps it to the user mainframe identity using SAF.
+* The API ML GW fetches  the distributed user identity from the distributed access token and maps it to the user mainframe identity using SAF.
-The mainframe user identity is then used to create the mainframe user credentials (Zowe or SAF JWT or pass-ticket) expected by the target mainframe service.
+* The mainframe user identity is used to create the mainframe user credentials (Zowe or SAF JWT or pass-ticket) expected by the target mainframe service.

 ## API ML OIDC Configuration